640 South State StreetDover, Delaware 19901

 If you are pregnant, your health care provider will recommend this test to look at AFP levels in your blood and find out your fetus' health.
 You may have this test during weeks 15 to 20 of your pregnancy.
 You may have this test to see whether your fetus has signs of Down syndrome or other birth defects.

-Your doctor may also order blood tests to help make an accurate diagnosis.
+Your health care provider may also order blood tests to help make an accurate diagnosis.
 These tests include:

 You may have the following tests if your msAFP results are positive:

 Amniocentesis, which looks at the fluid around your fetus